Last survivor of the Hindenburg disaster dies at age 90

 “Suddenly, the air was on fire,” Doehner recalled.

-Doehner said his mother threw him and his brother out of the ship before she left, too.
+“I remember lying on the ground, and my brother told me to get up and to get out of there,” he recalled.
+Their mother joined them and asked a steward to get her daughter, whom he carried out of the burning wreckage.

-They suffered burns.
-He would remain in the hospital for three months before going to a hospital in New York City in August for skin grafts.
+He would remain in the hospital for three months before going to another facility in New York City in August for skin grafts.

 The U.S. Commerce Department determined the accident was caused by a leak of the hydrogen that kept the airship aloft.
 It mixed with air, causing a fire.
 “The theory that a brush discharge ignited such mixture appears most probable,” the department’s report said.